Machine Learning Methods for Image Labeling and Annotations

 Popular algorithms and methods of obtaining features are:

 In addition, deep learning can be used for object detection and localization.

-For our app, we use Viola-Jones method because it gives the most accurate results in larger recall, as opposed to other methods (LBP, HOG).
+For our app, we use the Viola-Jones method because it gives the most accurate results in a larger recall, as opposed to other methods (LBP, HOG).

 The Viola-Jones object detection uses Haar basis functions.

 There’s a simple and intuitive visualization of working Haar-Cascade Classifier: